Jammy2211/PyAutoGalaxy/docs/overview/overview_7_multi_wavelength.rst

 This enables multi-wavelength galaxy modeling, where the color of the galaxies vary across the datasets.

-One can also fit images of the same galaxy at the same wavelength simultaneously, for example analysing images of a galaxy before they are combined to a single frame via the multidrizzling data reduction process to remove correlated noise in the data.

 Multi-wavelength galaxy modeling offers a number of advantages:

  - It provides a wealth of additional information to fit the galaxy model, boosting the signal-to-noise of the observations.

  - Instrument systematic effects, for example an uncertain PSF, will impact the model less because they vary across each dataset.

  - It overcomes challenges associated with the deblending the emission of a galaxy with other galaxies in datasets where multiple galaxies near one another in the line-of-sight are observed.

 Multi-Wavelength Imaging
 ------------------------